 Chardi – vomiting

-Jwara – fever – Its paste made with water can be applied on forehead and body to reduce the temperature.
+Jwara – fever – Its paste made with water can be applied on the forehead and body to reduce the temperature.
 Its decoction (herbal tea) is also beneficial.

 Bhuta – psychiatric disorders